krolow/cv/README.md

 ####Full Stack Software Developer - Snapwire Innovations (September 2013 - August 2014)

-I worked as full stack developer, creating a new parking platform, been working remote with a distributed team, working in backend with node.js, front-end with angular/backbone, creating automation tools process to generate reports, realtime dashboards with firebase, and in the mobile side with titanium.
+I worked as full stack developer, creating a new parking platform, I have worked remotely with a distributed team.
+I have helped to develop and architecture the backend side (node.js), frontend side (angular/backbone), real data integration (report tools/firebase) and mobile (javascript/java/titanium).

 **Stack:** Phonegap / Ionic, Compoundb, Titanium, Firebase, Angular, Backbone, Node.js, Javascript, Jquery, MySQL

 ####Software Engineer - Conrad Caine GmbH (September 2013 - February 2014)

-I've worked in a powerpoint convert tool, i was responsible to create a new architecture, for the CMS and convert process.

-* Create the new convert process using distributed services
-* Create the new CMS architecture to reuse as much as possible the legacy code and enabling it to create new features and for multi tenancy environment.
+I have worked in a product that makes converion of fancy powerpoints (presentations that have images/gifs/animations/videos/graphs/etc..), pdfs, videos and other type of documents and enable to sync and display those documents into mobiles/tablets without been necessary to have installed a "Office Suite" in those devices, but reproducing results like the ones that are showed in the desktop with a Microsoft Office installed.

+I've worked in re-architecture the application, the convert tool, the sync process and the CMS that manage the documents, by applying a distributed system for the convertion tool and upgrading the CMS to keep some legacy code working but to be able to develop new features easily.

 **Stack:** PHP, Symfony 2, Javascript, Jquery, HTML, CSS, Silex, Cilex, Windows Powerpoint COM, REST, MySQL, Puppet, Vagrant